MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-on-premises-scanner-get-started.md

 ### Viewing DLP data in activity explorer and audit log

 > [!NOTE]
 > The Information Protection scanner requires that auditing be enabled.
-In Microsoft 365 auditing is enabled by default.
+Auditing is enabled by default in Microsoft 365.

 1. Open the [Data classification page](https://compliance.microsoft.com/dataclassification?viewid=overview) for your domain in the Microsoft Purview compliance portal and select Activity explorer.

 2. Refer to the procedures in [Get started with Activity explorer](data-classification-activity-explorer.md) to access and filter all the data for your on-premises scanner locations.

-3. Open the [Audit log in the Compliance center](https://security.microsoft.com/auditlogsearch).
-The DLP rule matches are available in Audit log UI or accessible by [Search-UnifiedAuditLog](/powershell/module/exchange/search-unifiedauditlog) PowerShell
+3. Open the [Audit log in the compliance center](https://security.microsoft.com/auditlogsearch).
+The DLP rule matches are available in the Audit log UI or accessible by [Search-UnifiedAuditLog](/powershell/module/exchange/search-unifiedauditlog) in PowerShell.

 ## Next steps